aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

 # MDL (Minecraft Datapack Language) AI Specification Sheet

+NOTE: we want to fully implement this language.
+If you get stuck, take a step back and think about a better solution.

 ## Overview
 MDL is a JavaScript-style language that compiles to Minecraft datapack `.mcfunction` files.
-The language provides a modern, developer-friendly syntax for creating complex Minecraft datapacks with advanced features like variables, lists, functions, and control flow.
+The language provides a modern, developer-friendly syntax for creating complex Minecraft datapacks with advanced features like variables, lists, functions, control flow, and error handling.

 ## Core Language Features